Samsung Heavy Industries

 SHI operates manufacturing facilities at home and abroad, including ship block fabrication factories in Ningbo and Rongcheng, China.
 The Geoje Shipyard in particular, SHI's largest shipyard in South Korea, boasts the highest dock turnover rate in the world.
 The largest of the three docks, Dock No. 3, is 640 m long, 97.5 m wide, and 13 m deep.
 Mostly ultra-large ships are built at this dock, having the world's highest production efficiency with yearly dock turnover rate of 10 and the launch of 30 ships per year.

-SHI specializes in the building of high added-value and special purpose vessels, including LNG carriers, off-shore related vessels, oil drilling ships, FPSO/FSO's, ultra Large container ships and Arctic shuttle tankers.
+SHI specializes in the building of high added-value and special purpose vessels, including LNG carriers, off-shore related vessels, oil drilling ships, FPSO/FSO's, ultra large container ships such as Xin Beijing (2007), and Arctic shuttle tankers.
 In recent times SHI has concentrated on LNG tankers and drillships.
+It has manufacturing centers in Rongcheng and Ningbo in China and a design center in India.

 History

 Samsung Heavy Industries was established in 1974, when the company's Changwon plant was opened.
 SHI soon purchased Woojin, followed by the construction of Geoje shipbuilding facilities and merger with Daesung Heavy Industries.

 Samsung Shipbuilding and Daesung Heavy Industries were merged under Samsung Heavy Industries in 1983.
 Since then, it has put efforts in the introduction of new technologies and development of products, while expanding the business area into heavy equipment and construction.

 Since the 21st century, SHI began to build LNG and large passenger ships in earnest, and exported shipbuilding technologies to the United States.
 Samsung Heavy Industries decided to advance into the cruise ship market, the last remaining stronghold of EU shipbuilders.
 The company stated entering the undertaking was necessary to maintain its number one position in the global shipbuilding market.
 In 2009, SHI was contracted to build a new residential cruise ship named Utopia, which will be the largest passenger ship ever assembled in Asia.
 The ship will test the waters by 2016.